 The Leadership Studies Minor includes several methods of program and curriculum assessment.
-Of the methods noted below, the Student Leadership Practices Inventory (SLPI) was the first nationallynormed instrument used to compare our students to those in other programs nationwide.
-It provided an ongoing opportunity to complete a pre-test on first-year students followed by a post-test at completion of the minor coursework directed to students who complete all course work.
+Of the methods embraced, the Student Leadership Practices Inventory (SLPI) was the first nationally-normed instrument used to compare our students to those in other programs nationwide.
+It provided an ongoing opportunity to complete a pre-test on first-year students followed by a post-test at completion of the minor coursework directed at students who complete all course work.
 (The SLPI measures the scholar's level of confidence against five leadership measures-challenging the process, inspiring a shared vision, enabling others to act, modeling the way, and encouraging the heart.)
 While a "handy" and documented survey tool, we did not find this a satisfactory measure for post-testing our students.
 Further, as the cost of these instruments increased combined with the difficulty of getting these surveys completed for students transferring into the program, adding PLP/Leadership Studies "late" in the student's academic career, or issues around limited access to digital testing, the PLP faculty decided to suspend use of the instrument.
 The onset of COVID protocols cemented the suspension, although we may consider a digital version of the instrument in the future if dollars and availability permit.
+In AY 2023-24, three different instruments were piloted, but none met the robust qualities of the SLPI.
+Staff members have been collecting anecdotal data from students, alumni, and ad hoc committee members to build language for an assessment document and for exploratory surveys, however, staff have sought out nationally-normed measurement tools as well.
+Typical forms of evaluation that have been used to evaluate program development include: